“The whole earth is filled with awe at your wonders; where morning dawns, where evening fades, you call forth songs of joy.” (Psalm 65:8)

-It was just like I was a kid again as I shared my little girl’s first experience with the bioluminescence.
+It was just like being a kid again as I shared my little girl’s first experience with the bioluminescence.
 Her eyes were wide open with wonder at God’s magnificent Creation.
 She loves to make up worship songs, and it wasn’t long before she started singing spontaneous praise songs to Jesus for creating the sea sparkles.
-Mommy had to grip her little hand very tightly or she would have gone for a swim in the bioluminescence, which, not surprisingly, she had already suggested…six times.
+Mommy had to grip her little hand very tightly or she also would have gone for a swim in the bioluminescence, which, not surprisingly, she had already asked to do…about six times.

-Her fascination with the bioluminescence never waned, so in between keeping her steady on the slippery rocks and preventing a swim as well as being her rock arsenal, it looked like there was no way I was ever going to get a photo.
-Bummer…but we were having heaps of fun, and spending quality time together was more important to me that night than capturing a cool photo.
+Her fascination with the bioluminescence never waned, so amidst keeping her steady on the slippery rocks, preventing a swim and being her rock arsenal, I had no time to snap a quick photo.
+However, we were having heaps of fun, and spending quality time together was more important to me that night than capturing a cool photo.

-Then, in the midst of the excitement, an hour and a half past her bedtime, she suddenly announced, “Mommy, I’m tired.
+Then, in the midst of the excitement, an hour and a half past her bedtime, she abruptly announced, “Mommy, I’m tired.
 I want to go to bed now.”

 What did I just hear???
 I couldn’t believe my ears…Did my little four year old Energizer Bunny actually just tell me she wanted to go to bed??

-This would definitely prove to be a compositional challenge to an artist who is a stickler for good compositions.
+This restriction would definitely prove to be a big challenge to an artist who is a stickler for good compositions.

 Needless to say, in between not having much time and having only a tiny section of rocks to work with, this photograph of the Tasmanian bioluminescence was the best I could do that night.

-In all honesty, though, I do kind of like the odd composition; however, I am quite disappointed over the great loss of details and highlights in the JPG featured on the website (and all the other JPG’s on the website).
+In all honesty, though, I do kind of like the odd composition.
+However, I am quite disappointed over the great loss of detail and highlights in this JPG that is featured on the website (and all the other JPG’s on the website).
 The real TIF image of this photograph has hundreds of bright and beautiful little sea sparkle splats all over the rocks.

-Praise the Lord for all his wondrous, creative works!
+Praise the Lord for all his wondrous, beautiful, creative works!